dcmfx/dcmfx/docs/src/tools/cli.md

    ```

 5. Rewrite a DICOM P10 file.
 This will convert the specific character set to
-   UTF-8, change sequences and items to undefined length, and correct certain
+   UTF-8, change sequences and items to undefined length, and correct invalid
-   invalid file errors:
+   files where possible:

    ```sh
    dcmfx modify input.dcm output.dcm